 How we teach Phonics

-In school, we teach phonics using the Letters and Sounds programme, supported by the use of Jolly Phonics actions.
+In school, we teach phonics using the Letters and Sounds programme, supplemented with other resources such as Jolly Phonics and Phonics Play.

-Children are taught Phase 1 phonics from when they start in Reception.
+Children are taught Phase 2 phonics from when they start in Reception.
 This is taught in small groups according to their phase by teachers and teaching assistants.
 All staff teaching phonics are trained in the teaching of synthetic phonics.
 Phonic workshops are held for EYFS parents in the Autumn term.
-Children are assessed regularly and moved phases accordingly.
+Children are assessed regularly at the end of each half term to ensure they are on track.
+Children who fall behind are quickly identified and extra support is put in place for them to catch up.

 For more information about this, please click the links below.